lebogan/netblog/README.md

 ## Disclaimer
 This utility was originally created for personal use in my work as a network specialist.
-It was developed on a virtual Fedora Workstation using Crystal 0.25.0.
+It was developed on a virtual Fedora Workstation using Crystal 0.25.1.
 This has been tested on Fedora 26/27/28 Workstation.
+Painfully tested on Debian GNU/Linux 9 (stretch) 64-bit, Ubuntu 16.04 LTS, and Linux Mint 18.3 Cinnamon 64-bit.

 I am not a professional software developer nor do I pretend to be.
 I am a **retired** IT network specialist and this is a hobby to keep me out of trouble.
 If you use this application and it doesn't work the way you would want, feel free to fork it and modify it to your liking.
+Or, challange me to fix it;-).
+Should be fun!
 Fork on GitHub at https://github.com/lebogan/netblog.git